barryclark/jekyll-now/_posts/2023-03-03-rust-dyn-trait-objects-fat-pointers.md

 [^why-fat-ptr]: I'm not going to pretend to understand _why_ Rust chose fat pointers over thin ones, but if you are interested, [here](https://www.reddit.com/r/rust/comments/8ckfdb/were_fat_pointers_a_good_idea/) and [here](https://tratt.net/laurie/blog/2019/a_quick_look_at_trait_objects_in_rust.html) are some insightful discussions on the topic.
 [^just-pointers]: It's true, those things really are just pointers, albeit with a hefty amount of compile time enforced rules and guarantees.
 [^twople]: A _twople_,... get it?
 Sorry about that...
+[^size-align]: If you're wondering why a vtable contains size and alignment, [you're not alone](https://stackoverflow.com/questions/52011247/why-do-trait-object-vtables-contain-size-and-alignment/52011460).
+Let me also link a [nifty crate](https://crates.io/crates/simple-ref-fn) that takes on the very niche problem of providing `&dyn Fn` but without the vtable.